When it comes to healthcare, having proper security and a reliable IT service is critical.

-There’s no getting around it - healthcare IT’s security needs to keep getting better and always be improving.
+There’s no getting around it—healthcare IT’s security needs to keep improving.

-Yes, human error plays a part in IT and data breaches, but it doesn’t mean the IT and security does not have room for improvement.
+Yes, human error plays a part in IT and data breaches, but IT and security still have room for improvement.

 As hackers become more sophisticated with their technology and tools, IT also needs to continue getting better at keeping EMR systems safe.

 Government agencies, such as the HIPAA, are regularly updating federal regulations to ensure healthcare security is constantly improving.

 Like we mentioned before, patient EMR’s are a storehouse of personal information, and hackers do everything possible to access this information.